mollyjames2/CONNEX/README.md

 ## How It Works

-CONNEX takes larval dispersal outputs in **NetCDF or CSV format**, containing particle tracking data with release and settlement coordinates (and optionally timestamps).
+CONNEX takes larval dispersal outputs in **NetCDF, .Zarr or CSV format**, containing particle tracking data with release and settlement coordinates (and optionally timestamps).
 It maps these trajectories onto **spatial nodes**, which are defined by a shapefile.
 These nodes represent areas such as habitat patches, grid cells, or management zones.

 You can: